kenuxi/EVA/README.md

 The anomalies can then easily be spotted by a human just by looking at the image.
 There are many different techniques with different strengths and weaknesses.

-Your job would be to develop a modular, extensible anomaly visualization framework with graphical user interface that allows to evaluate different data visualizations techniques on user provided datasets.
+We have developed develop a modular, extensible anomaly visualization framework with graphical user interface that allows to evaluate different data visualizations techniques on user provided datasets.